-In most cases, you have to actually file a lawsuit within two years of the date your accident occurred.
-Different parts of the process, like the discovery phase, may also be subject to time limits, though those limits can be extended.
+In most cases, you have to actually file a lawsuit within two years of the date your accident occurred in New Jersey.
+Different parts of the process, like the discovery phase, may also be subject to time limits.
+However, those limits can be extended in some circumstances.

 The factors that might affect the timeline of your case include:

 If you’re still undergoing medical treatment nearby and your case doesn’t seem to be going anywhere, you may be asking yourself, “Why is my lawyer taking so long to settle my case?”
 In this case, you’re likely right to think that your attorney is intentionally taking longer to resolve your case.
 This isn’t out of any lack of knowledge or reluctance to work hard.
 Your nearby attorney isn’t moving forward because waiting until you are farther along in your recovery is in your best interests.

 To make sure you’re getting the money you deserve, your attorney doesn’t want to settle your case until it’s clear what your damages are.
 This includes your physical injuries, but also encompasses other losses, as well.
 Aspects like medical expenses, pain and suffering, and the permanent effects on your life are all part of your damages.
 Without this information, your lawyer can’t even begin negotiating a payout amount.

 Your New Jersey attorney will need to wait until you are finished with your medical treatment to take certain actions, like sending a demand letter to the insurance company.
 Generally, you aren’t finished with medical treatment until you have made the most complete physical recovery you’re going to make.